-- A. Entrance facility is an entrance to a building for both public and private network service cables (including antennae) including the entrance point at the building wall and continuing to the entrance telecommunications room or space. - B. Loop diversity is the placing of alternate facilities to temporarily replace the main system in case of failure. - C. Manhole (MH): A vault located in the ground as part of an underground telecommunications duct system and used to facilitate placing, connecting, and maintenance of cables as well as the placing of associated equipment, in which it is expected that a person will enter to perform work. - D. Pathway is the vertical and horizontal route of the telecommunications cable. - E. Redundant Path: An installation of a secondary or alternate path or system so that if one system goes down, the connection between other systems will not be broken. - F. Telecommunications room is an enclosed space for housing telecommunications equipment, cable terminations, and cross-connects.
+- A. Entrance facility is an entrance to a building for both public and private network service cables (including antennae) including the entrance point at the building wall and continuing to the entrance telecommunications room or space. - B. Loop diversity is the placing of alternate facilities to temporarily replace the main system in case of failure. - C. Maintenance Hole (MH): A vault located in the ground as part of an underground telecommunications duct system and used to facilitate placing, connecting, and maintenance of cables as well as the placing of associated equipment, in which it is expected that a person will enter to perform work.
+Formerly called manhole. - D. Pathway is the vertical and horizontal route of the telecommunications cable. - E. Telecommunications room is an enclosed space for housing telecommunications equipment, cable terminations, and cross-connects.
 The room is the recognized cross-connect between the backbone cable and horizontal cabling.2